Igor Diveyev

-Igor Sergeyevich Diveyev (Игорь Сергеевич Дивеев; born 27 September 1999) is a Russian football player who plays as centre-back for CSKA Moscow and the Russia national team.
+Igor Sergeyevich Diveyev (Игорь Сергеевич Дивеев; born 27 September 1999) is a Russian football player who plays as centre-back for Russian Premier League club Zenit St. Petersburg and the Russia national team.

 Career

 Club

 Diveyev made his debut in the Russian Premier League for FC Ufa on 26 August 2018 in a game against FC Zenit Saint Petersburg.

 On 22 February 2019, Diveyev joined the CSKA Moscow on loan until the end of the 2018–19 season, with an option for the move to be made permanent in the summer of 2019.
 On 31 May 2019, CSKA Moscow announced that they had exercised their option to make Diveyev's loan deal permanent, signing him to a five-year contract.

 On 9 June 2023, Diveyev extended his contract with CSKA until 2028.

 On 12 July 2025, Diveyev scored the only goal of the game to win the 2025 Russian Super Cup for CSKA.
 He was chosen Man of the Match.

 On 12 September 2025, Diveyev extended his CSKA contract to June 2029.

+On 11 January 2026, Diveyev moved to Zenit St. Petersburg with a three-and-a-half-year contract.